Radio in Turkey: Commercial radio

 The first radio advertising in Turkey was in 1951.
 Ads were read by the announcer first.
 Then radio stations created a custom clock for advertising.
 Banks, private organizations, official and semi-official organizations issued radio ads.
 Faruk Sea, the first advertising company in Turkey was founded in 1956 with the name "Television Commercials".
 Türkan Sedefoğlu was the first woman advertiser.

 Digital radio (DAB+) trials

 Turkey's digital radio (DAB) test transmission launched 2003 in Ankara Dikmen transmitter.
 In March 2008, DAB radio terminated in Turkey.
 DAB radio discontinued second European countries Portugal in April 2011.

-In November 2015, Turkey's DAB+ relaunched in Ankara or İstanbul on MUX 1 (TRT Radyo 1, TRT FM, TRT Radyo 3, TRT Türkü ve TRT Nağme).
+In November 2015, Turkey's DAB+ relaunched in Ankara or Istanbul on MUX 1 (TRT Radyo 1, TRT FM, TRT Radyo 3, TRT Türkü ve TRT Nağme).
 In 2017, TRT DAB+ test transmission started in 8 radio channel.
-It's ongoing DAB+ trial transmitter Ankara, İstanbul, Bursa or Kocaeli.
-In June 2020, İstanbul Küçük Çamlıca Tower starting expected DVB-T2 or DAB+ trial broadcasting.
+In June 2020, Istanbul Küçük Çamlıca Tower starting expected DVB-T2 or DAB+ trial broadcasting.

 RTÜK's digital terrestrial television (DVB-T2) or digital radio (DAB+) frequency auction is expected at the mid-2020.